suvrasoumya/suvrasoumya.github.io/README.md

 The vibrant community of **al-folio** users is growing!
 Academics around the world use this theme for their homepages, blogs, lab pages, as well as webpages for courses, workshops, conferences, meetups, and more.

+This version runs fine on github pages. if any issues, revert commit to this verion.
 Check out the community webpages below.
 Feel free to add your own page(s) by sending a PR.